Debug Mode – Structure of Route

 When finished configuring debug, you can start the debug process.
 There are two debugging modes:

-- Debug using local emulator
+- Debug using the local emulator

-- Debug using remote platform.
+- Debug using the remote platform.

 The Debug toolbar should be selected in order to execute a debug process in the “Local” mode.
 In this case, the eiPlatform Emulator will start automatically.
-The Emulator dialog will be hidden from the task bar.
+The Emulator dialog will be hidden from the taskbar.
 After that, the user will be able to stop or close the emulator dialog only by using the “Stop Debug” button.

 Note: Local debug mode cannot be started if the Emulator is already started.
 Also, the Emulator cannot be started if the Debug process is already running.